 When This Medicine Should Not Be Used

-You should not use this medicine if you have had an allergic reaction to candesartan, hydrochlorothiazide, or to sulfa drugs.
-You should not receive this medicine if you are pregnant or not able to urinate.
+Do not use this medicine if you have had an allergic reaction to candesartan, hydrochlorothiazide, or a sulfonamide (sulfa drug).
+Do not use this medicine if you are pregnant or not able to urinate.
 Do not use this medicine together with aliskiren (Tekturna®) if you have diabetes.

 How to Use This Medicine

 - Your doctor will tell you how much of this medicine to use and how often.
 Your dose may need to be changed several times in order to find out what works best for you.
 Do not use more medicine or use it more often than your doctor tells you to.